Last Updated on November 25, 2020 by Lori

 One of the first things we saw as we began the Auto Road Tour was truly awesome!

-I don’t think I have ever been that close to one of our Nation’s most majestic birds – the bald eagle.
+I don’t think I have ever been that close to one of our Nation’s most majestic birds – the Bald Eagle.

-Bald eagles migrate into Loess Bluffs refuge in the late fall and early winter.
+Bald eagles migrate into Loess Bluffs Refuge in the late fall and early winter.

 According to the U.S. Fish and Wildlife Service, as many as 300 immature and adult bald eagles, and an occasional golden eagle may be seen here around the first week of December.

-We just happened to be visiting the end of the first week of December!
+We just happened to be visiting at the end of the first week of December!
 What a treat to see these magnificent birds!

 What You Will See At Loess Bluff National Wildlife Refuge

-“Loess” (pronounced “luss”) are rich agricultural soils found along major rivers in Germany (where the word Loess originated), China, Russia and along the Missouri, lower Mississippi and Platte Rivers.
+“Loess” (pronounced “luss”) are rich agricultural soils found along major rivers in Germany (where the word Loess originated), China, Russia, and along the Missouri, lower Mississippi and Platte Rivers.